tum-pbs/apebench/docs/arguments.md

 !!! warning

-    With increasing spatial dimension scenarios become more challenging, not just in terms of how hard it is for the emulator obtain good results, but also in terms of the scenario's memory footprint and compute cost.
+    With increasing spatial dimension, scenarios become more challenging, not just in terms of how hard it is for the emulator obtain good results, but also in terms of the scenario's memory footprint and compute cost.
 Keep in mind, that the number of total degrees of freedom scale exponentially via $\propto N^D$.

 ### `num_points`